 Professor Eric Maskin, Nobel Laureate, to Lecture at SASA

-This lecture is a unique opportunity for the domestic academic community, students, researchers and the broader public to hear one of the most distinguished contemporary economists, whose papers have shaped modern economic theory, public policies and the understanding of how institutions work.
+This lecture provided a unique opportunity for the domestic academic community, students, researchers and the broader public to hear one of the most distinguished contemporary economists, whose papers have shaped modern economic theory, public policies and the understanding of how institutions work.

 Born in New York on 12 December 1950, Maskin graduated in mathematics from Harvard College in 1972.
 Two years later, he obtained a Master’s Degree in applied mathematics, and he received a doctorate in the same field in 1976 from Harvard University.
 During 1975 and 1976, he was a visiting student at Darwin College, University of Cambridge.